lino-framework/book/docs/community/rumma.rst

 but we have no plans of becoming *ourselves* big .
 If the Lino community would get bigger than we can manage, we recommend that it should be governed by an independent organization which does not have any private motivation on its own.

-In order to open the door for this evolution, we created
+See also :doc:`money`.